-White chocolate dipped strawberries are perfect for any party and you can match the colors to your party or holiday theme.
-I'm going to tell you how below.
+White chocolate dipped strawberries are perfect for any party, and you can match the colors to your party or holiday theme.
+Let me show you how.

 - Ghirardelli white chocolate chips

-- Wilton gel food coloring (color to match you party)
+- Wilton gel food coloring (color to match your party)

 - Sugar crystals (color to match your party)